-W. Va.
-Families Worry About Access To Addiction Treatment Under Trump
+West Virginia Families Worry About Access To Addiction Treatment Under Trump

 Hardin wrote in Republican Gov. John Kasich of Ohio on his ballot last fall, but he's hopeful President Trump will deliver on his promise to put more Americans back to work.
 He wonders if more jobs also might help people here keep busy, and off drugs and alcohol.

-Hardin spent years working in Baltimore before returning to Huntington, and he's seen the coal-based economy shrink while the addiction epidemic has grown.
+Hardin spent years working in Baltimore before returning to Huntington, and he has seen the coal-based economy shrink while the addiction epidemic has grown.

 "The change is phenomenal from when I left and when I came back," Hardin says.
 "It's a tough place to get a job."